 This included everything from contracts to the actual mechanics of the conversations with prospective clients.
 I couldn’t work out why I found it so confusing that these coaches were asking these questions.

 Where had I learnt this?
 Because only some of it had been when I studied on the same course – at the Coaching School – a couple of years before.
-And then I realised: the three coaches on the call had never, between them, hired a coach.
+And then I realized: the three coaches on the call had never, between them, hired a coach.
 Hiring a coach once – seeing what went through their minds as they made a decision about which coach to hire, seeing what the coaches did and what made the difference – would have shown them the answers to almost all their questions.

 In fact, even from coaches they decided not to work with, they would have learnt so much of value.